solesensei/notion-game-list/README.md

 - connect to existing page
 - add options for setting status
 - add options for importing specific games
-- load game covers with better resolution (game DB, steamstore?)
+- ~load game covers with better resolution (game DB, steamstore?)~ done in v0.0.2
 - options for disabling/enabling icons
 - parse recent games
 - login to notion with password